Gayle McLaughlin: Richmond Progressive Alliance

 McLaughlin is a founder of the Richmond Progressive Alliance (RPA), a non-partisan progressive group in western Contra Costa County, composed of members of the Green Party, Democratic Party, and the Peace and Freedom Party, as well as independent voters.
 In 2004, the RPA ran a slate of candidates to replace a municipal government that was widely seen as dysfunctional: "There are vacancies in virtually every major administrative department," wrote the San Francisco Chronicle, "and the city is operating with an interim city manager, city attorney, police chief and fire chief.
 The city has no library director and no parks and recreation director, and no one running its housing authority."
 Together with RPA colleagues, McLaughlin won her first election to the Richmond City Council in November 2004.

-In Richmond, McLaughlin's activism has found her involved in many local struggles in support of both social and environmental justice.
+In Richmond, McLaughlin was involved in local effortsin support of social and environmental justice.
 She opposed the Patriot Act, the criminalization of the homeless, and Chevron's Richmond Refinery tax perks.
 She has also been involved in an ongoing effort to stop development on the North Richmond shoreline and supports the Service Employees International Union.

 Mayor of Richmond

 In 2006, McLaughlin decided to challenge Richmond's incumbent mayor Irma Anderson.
 She was elected on November 7, 2006 by a 242-vote margin over Anderson.
 At the time, her victory made Richmond the largest city in the country with a Green Party mayor.
 McLaughlin won a second term in office in the 2010 municipal election.
-She overcame a well-funded offensive to unseat her during the re-election campaign.

 Under McLaughlin's mayoralty, the "small, blue-collar city best known for its Chevron refinery has become the unlikely vanguard for anticorporate, left-wing activism".
-From early in her career, McLaughlin gave tangible governmental support to workers' cooperatives as a means of fighting unemployment.
+From early in her career, McLaughlin supported workers' cooperatives as a means of fighting unemployment.
 She was a strong proponent of Measure N, a proposed municipal soda tax that was met by determined, well-funded resistance from the American Beverage Association and other business interests.
 She also spearheaded a 2014 effort to raise Richmond's local minimum wage to US$12.30 per hour.
 The raise provided impetus to the broader statewide minimum wage movement.
 McLaughlin was a member of the nationwide advocacy group Mayors Against Illegal Guns Coalition.

 McLaughlin was criticized for attending an Occupy rally on Veterans Day of 2011 instead of a symbolic ship-launching portrayal at the former Richmond Shipyards.
 McLaughlin stated she was a supporter of Veterans for Peace and Iraq Veterans Against the War.